kodakodapa/financial-data-visualiser/README.md

 1. Select a metric from the dropdown
 2. Select one or more countries (use "Select All" or individual checkboxes)
+3. Optionally filter by time range (From/To dates)
+4. Optionally enable "Rebase to 100 at start date" to normalize values
-3. Click "Load Data"
+5. Click "Load Data"
-4. Interact with the chart: zoom, pan, hover for details
+6. Interact with the chart: zoom, pan, hover for details

+**Rebase Feature**: When enabled with a start date, recalculates all values to start at 100 from the selected date.
+Perfect for comparing relative growth across countries regardless of absolute values.

 ### Analyzing Correlations